Skip to main content

 • with the customer as vendor;

-• with lines copied from the invoice (price and applied taxes are inherited).
+• with lines copied from the invoice — the result (post-discount) price and the applied taxes are carried over.

 Each credit-note line keeps a reference back to the invoice line it was created from, so the system can compute returned quantity per invoice line and (optionally) prevent returning more than what was originally sold via the "Check returned quantity" flag.